 Small standard Rack.
 I found small cams to be more useful than anything else.
 I placed occasional nuts and up to a #3 camalot as well.
 Many trees can be used as quick belays or protection on pitches.
 Most pitches are run out, but the climbing is usually juggy.

-By Peter Gram Administrator From: Park City, UT May 9, 2004
+By Peter Gram Administrator From: New York, NY May 9, 2004

 I decided to give this 3 stars due to the overall experience of climbing this route.
 Cruising up the couloir is fun at the beginning of the day, and pitches 2, 3, and 4 are really good.
 The rest of the climbing is of lower quality, but the rock is generally really solid and the views of SLC are great.